Structured programming: Control structures

+Language support

+Generally, a language is intended to support one or more programming paradigms.
+At the same time, even though a language is not intended to support a paradigm, it often can be used in that way regardless.
+In theory, any language can be used for structured programming.
+Some of the languages initially used for structured programming include ALGOL, Pascal, PL/I, Ada, and RPL, but most new procedural programming languages since that time have included features to encourage structured programming, and sometimes deliberately left out features – notably GOTO – to avoid its pitfalls.

 Common deviations

-While goto has now largely been replaced by the structured constructs of selection (if/then/else) and repetition (while and for), few languages are purely structured.
-The most common deviation, found in many languages, is the use of a return statement for early exit from a subroutine.
-This results in multiple exit points, instead of the single exit point required by structured programming.
-There are other constructions to handle cases that are awkward in purely structured programming.
+While the use of goto has largely been replaced by structured constructs, most languages provide features that are not strictly consistent with the structured programming theorem.

+Early return

+Many languages provide a return statement that allows for multiple, early return exit points from a function.
+As a function is a block, this feature is counter to the single exit point described in the theorem.

 Early exit

-The most common deviation from structured programming is early exit from a function or loop.
-At the level of functions, this is a return statement.
-At the level of loops, this is a break statement (terminate the loop) or continue statement (terminate the current iteration, proceed with next iteration).
-In structured programming, these can be replicated by adding additional branches or tests, but for returns from nested code this can add significant complexity.
+Many languages provide for early exit from a block (other than via return).
+For example, a loop construct may support a break statement that exits the loop block before its end.
+As the theorem describes, such early-exit logic can be eliminated by adding branches or tests, but this can add significant complexity.
 C is an early and prominent example of these constructs.
 Some newer languages also have "labeled breaks", which allow breaking out of more than just the innermost loop.
-Exceptions also allow early exit, but have further consequences, and thus are treated below.

-Multiple exits can arise for a variety of reasons, most often either that the subroutine has no more work to do (if returning a value, it has completed the calculation), or has encountered "exceptional" circumstances that prevent it from continuing, hence needing exception handling.
+The need for multiple exits can arise for a variety of reasons, most often either that the function has no more work to do (if returning a value, it has completed the calculation), or has encountered "exceptional" circumstances that prevent it from continuing, hence needing exception handling.

-The most common problem in early exit is that cleanup or final statements are not executed – for example, allocated memory is not deallocated, or open files are not closed, causing memory leaks or resource leaks.
-These must be done at each return site, which is brittle and can easily result in bugs.
-For instance, in later development, a return statement could be overlooked by a developer, and an action that should be performed at the end of a subroutine (e.g., a trace statement) might not be performed in all cases.
-Languages without a return statement, such as standard Pascal and Seed7, do not have this problem.
+A problem with early exit is that cleanup statements might not be executed.
+For example, allocated memory is not deallocated, or open files are not closed, causing memory leak and resource leak.
+Cleanup must be done at each return site, which is brittle and can easily result in bugs.
+For instance, in later development, a return statement could be overlooked by a developer, and an action that should be performed at the end of a function (e.g., a trace statement) might not be performed in all cases.
+Languages without a return statement, such as Pascal, Lisp, and OCaml, do not have this problem.

-Most modern languages provide language-level support to prevent such leaks; see detailed discussion at resource management.
-Most commonly this is done via unwind protection, which ensures that certain code is guaranteed to be run when execution exits a block; this is a structured alternative to having a cleanup block and a goto.
-This is most often known as try...finally, and considered a part of exception handling.
-In case of multiple return statements introducing try...finally, without exceptions might look strange.
-Various techniques exist to encapsulate resource management.
-An alternative approach, found primarily in C++, is Resource Acquisition Is Initialization, which uses normal stack unwinding (variable deallocation) at function exit to call destructors on local variables to deallocate resources.
+Most modern languages provide language-level support to prevent such leaks (see resource management).
+As a structured alternative to using goto and a cleanup block, unwind protection ensures that certain code is runs when execution exits a block; often implemented in connection with exception handling as a try-finally.
+An alternative approach, in C++, is resource acquisition is initialization, which uses normal stack unwinding (variable deallocation) at function exit to call destructors on local variables to deallocate resources.